HTML details is awesome

 <summary>

-<!-- This is exposed to AT -->
+<!-- This is exposed to assistive technologies -->

 <span class="visually-hidden">Show all (2)</span>

-<!-- These will be hidden from AT -->
+<!-- These will be hidden from assistive technologies -->

 <span aria-hidden="true" class="summary-open">Hide all</span>